 AUDIT COMMITTEE Meeting Date: MAY 10, 2021

 Subject:

-Fiscal Year 2021 Third Quarter Report fr om the Office of the Chief Auditor
+Fiscal Year 2021 Third Quarter Report from the Office of the Chief Auditor

 Recommendation:

-Staff recommends that the Audit Committee with a recommendation for acceptance. e review this item and forward it to the Board
+Staff recommends that the Audit Commit with a recommendation for acceptance. tee review this item and forward it to the Board

 Background/Justification:

-The Charter for the Office of the Chief Audi County Regional Airport Authority Board, exworking relationship of the Chief Auditor with management.
-The Charter directs the OCA Committee on its activities, which includes management's response addressing steps stablishes the roles, responsibilities, and the Audit Committee and with Authority to periodically communicate to the Audit audits completed, audit findings, and taken to resolve a noted issue.
+County Regional Airport Authority Board, working relationship of the Chief Auditor management.
+The Charter directs the OC Committee on its activities, which include management's response addressing step os taken to resolve a noted issue.

-The attached Fiscal Year 2021 Third Quart undertakings and accomplishments of the 0 March 31, 2021.
+arter Report (Attachment A) summarizes the e OCAs office from January 1, 2021, through

-A presentation by the OCA on its third quar of the Audit Committee on May 10, 2021. ter activities will be provided during a meeting
+A presentation by the OCA on its third quot of the Audit Committee on May 10, 2021 uarter activities will be provided during a meeting

 Fiscal Impact:

 None

 Authority Strategies/Focus Areas:

-This item supports one or more of the follow ving (select at least one under each area):
+This item supports one or more of the fol lowing (select at least one under each area):

-Stra ategies
+s trategies

-ployee 🏿 Financial 🖾 Operations ategy Strategy Strategy
+☐ Community ☐ Customer ☐ E imployee 🏿 Financial 🖾 Operations strategy Strategy